faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 }
 ```

-The problem indirectly is because `database.planets[name]` discovered that there was no entry for Pluto so created one via the no-arg constructor as this is the behaviour for STL map data structures.
+The problem indirectly is because `database.planets[name]` discovered that there was no entry for Pluto so created one via the no-arg constructor as this is the behavior for STL map data structures.

 ```
 planet::planet() {